arangodb/docs-hugo/site/content/3.11/deploy/arangosync/_index.md

 _ArangoSync_ performs replication in a **single direction** only.
 That means that you can replicate data from cluster _A_ to cluster _B_ or from cluster _B_ to cluster _A_, but never at the same time (one leader, one or more follower clusters).
-<br/>Data modified in the destination cluster **will be lost!**
+Data modified in the destination cluster **will be lost!**

 Replication is a completely **autonomous** process.
 Once it is configured it is designed to run 24/7 without frequent manual intervention.
-<br/>This does not mean that it requires no maintenance or attention at all.
+This does not mean that it requires no maintenance or attention at all.
-<br/>As with any distributed system some attention is needed to monitor its operation
-and keep it secure (e.g. certificate & password rotation).
+As with any distributed system some attention is needed to monitor its operation and keep it secure (e.g. certificate & password rotation).

 In the event of an outage of the leader cluster, user intervention is required